Tadukoo/tadukoo.github.io/_posts/2020-08-19-worldbuilding-old-maps.md

 Some things I don't know though:
 - What is the UFO-like thing near the center on the original?
 My only guess is it was a portal that some legendary Pokemon came out of, but you see other portals that are drawn differently.
 - What are the stickers for?
 Are they decorations, or did they actually mean something at some point?

+Edit 8/20/2020: I realized I didn't go into my worldbuilding projects beyond this Pokemon-type world.
+Also I have this tagged as OHRRPGCE, which is never mentioned, so here's some more info:

+This world was certainly the most thought-out in terms of the map and at the time most thought out story-wise (with the events going on as I played with this world), but I did worldbuilding for other worlds in the future.
+One of the most noteworthy (which I have mentioned in other posts at some point) is that I wanted to make some RPGs using OHRRPGCE at one point.
+OHRRPGCE stands for
+"Official Hamster Republic Role Playing Game Construction Engine" and was (or is, I haven't kept up with if it still exists) a program to make it easy to make a tile-based RPG.
+I believe that this big Pokemon map project was in my mind when I was using OHRRPGCE, but it's hard to know for sure.
+With OHRRPGCE, I had plans to make a series of 7 games in a single universe, and the people in it were more human than Pokemon (I think I used shape-based humanoid creatures).
+The world wasn't as thought out as this one, but I made several maps for it along with planning some of the history / plot of this world.

+Those OHRRPGCE game ideas got me inspired to work on TAG (a.k.a.
+T.A.D.U.K.O.O.
+I.S.
+T.H.E.
+G.R.E.A.T.E.S.T.
+P.E.R.S.O.N.
+W.H.O.
+E.V.E.R.
+L.I.V.E.D.), so OHRRPGCE and these Pokemon maps were the
+most noteworthy worldbuilding projects in my past.
+I'll likely write more posts in the future about these projects and others.